Greenbrier (GBX)

 Competitors of Greenbrier include Trinity (NYSE:TRN), FreightCar America (NASDAQ:RAIL), and private company American Railcar Industries (which was acquired by ITE Management).

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Regrettably, Greenbrier’s sales grew at a sluggish 2.1% compounded annual growth rate over the last five years.
-This was below our standards and is a rough starting point for our analysis.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Unfortunately, Greenbrier’s 2.9% annualized revenue growth over the last five years was sluggish.
+This was below our standards and is a tough starting point for our analysis.

 Greenbrier Quarterly Revenue

-Greenbrier also reports its number of units sold, which reached 3,100 in the latest quarter.
-Over the last two years, Greenbrier’s units sold averaged 15.7% year-on-year growth.
+We can dig further into the company’s revenue dynamics by analyzing its number of units sold, which reached 3,900 in the latest quarter.
+Over the last two years, Greenbrier’s units sold averaged 12% year-on-year growth.
 Because this number is better than its revenue growth, we can see the company’s average selling price decreased.
 Greenbrier Units Sold

 6. Gross Margin & Pricing Power

 Greenbrier has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 13.3% gross margin over the last five years.
-That means Greenbrier paid its suppliers a lot of money ($86.73 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 13.5% gross margin over the last five years.
+Said differently, Greenbrier had to pay a chunky $86.51 to its suppliers for every $100 in revenue.
 Greenbrier Trailing 12-Month Gross Margin

-Greenbrier produced a 18.2% gross profit margin in Q1, marking a 4 percentage point increase from 14.2% in the same quarter last year.
+Greenbrier’s gross profit margin came in at 18% this quarter, up 2.9 percentage points year on year.
 Greenbrier’s full-year margin has also been trending up over the past 12 months, increasing by 4.5 percentage points.
-If this move continues, it could suggest better unit economics due to some combination of stable to improving pricing power and input costs (such as raw materials).
+If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin